antstorm/proposals/ruby/phase-1.md

 ## Overview

 The Ruby SDK will be implemented on top of the [SDK Core](https://github.com/temporalio/sdk-core).
-The exact bridging mechanism will decided later as there are different alternatives.
+The exact bridging mechanism will be decided later as there are different alternatives.

 ### Goals